ceccomil/eazy-http/README.md

 A custom HttpClientHandler can be specified for each client in a similar manner as setting the serializer or required headers.
 The generator will add the name provide as one of the injected parameters of the EazyHttpClient class.
-Please make sure that the name provided is a fully qualified name (or use global using) and the handler has been registered to the DI pipeline.
+Please make sure that the name provided is a fully qualified name (or use global using).

 ```csharp
 ...